Netflix is sitting on a data goldmine — and it's starting to give us a peek

 Brian Fuhrer, a senior vice president at Nielsen, said his company would be happy to work with Netflix.

-“I always make sure I extend the message,” Fuhrer said.
+“I always make sure I extend the message,” he said.
 “I’m willing to talk, and in fact, if we want to start sharing data back and forth, I’m happy to do that.”

-As times change, rivals believe Netflix will need a more comprehensive view of the streaming universe than its own data.
-Nielsen will begin sharing Amazon and Hulu viewing data later this year, according to a source familiar with Nielsen who was not authorized to speak about the matter publicly.
-Nielsen has business relationships with Amazon and Hulu, but neither yet subscribe to its ratings service
+As times change, rivals believe Netflix will need a more comprehensive view of the streaming universe beyond its own data.
+Nielsen will begin sharing Amazon and Hulu viewing data later this year, according to a source familiar with Nielsen, who was not authorized to speak about the matter publicly.
+Nielsen has business relationships with Amazon and Hulu, but neither yet subscribe to its ratings service.

 That could eventually push Netflix to become a Nielsen client.